-Stock up the CNY pantry with these auspicious seafood
+Stock up the pantry with these auspicious seafood this Chinese New Year 2024

 Do you know the meaning behind popular seafood delicacies and why we eat them during Chinese New Year?
-Here are some of the meanings behind popular seafood choices, so you can decide if you want to Ring in Lunar New Year 2023 with these delicacies!
+Here are some of the meanings behind popular seafood choices, so you can understand why people choose to Ring in Lunar New Year 2024 with these delicacies!

 Abalone